protolambda/eth2.0-ssz/specs/representation/sequences.md

 ## Fixed part

 For each of the elements in order, if the element type is:
+- fixed-size:
-- fixed-size: serialize the element and append it to the fixed-size part.
+  - Serialize the element and append it to the fixed-size part.
+    - Lists of fixed-size elements effectively concatenate all elements, the naming of the fixed-size part as whole does not apply to the list, but to element-type.
 - variable-size:
   - Append an offset to the fixed-size part, pointing to the start of the element data in the variable-size part.
   - Serialize the element and append it to the variable size part.